justirma/coffeebrewed/content/blog/5-slack-communities-for-product-managers.md

 ## One Month Skill

 Skills emailed right to your inbox daily.
 They have a ton of different options from PM to Analytics and Design Thinking.
 It’s super convenient.
 I wake up every morning to a new email, check it and star it if I find it interesting and would like to come back to it.
 You can sign up for any of the offered skills by visiting the link below!
 Start learning today.
 A little reading never hurt nobody.

+--

+## About Me

+My name is Irma Mesa.
+I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
+I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
+Now, I'm paying it forward.

+I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](/consulting/)

+Talk soon.

+Irma

+<iframe width="470" height="320" src="https://workfromhomeletters.substack.com/embed" frameborder="0" scrolling="no"></iframe>